Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

 You can cycle through these using the 5 built-in speeds:

 - 2100 – third

 - 2200 – fourth

-You can also get custom speeds using the Therabody app (we’ll look at this later in our review).
+You can also get custom speeds using the Therabody app.

 There are devices that rev with much more intensity compared to the Pro.
 However, such devices rarely boast a long amplitude as the Pro does.
-The Pro delivers a true percussive therapy massage with its long stroke length.
+The Pro delivers a true deep percussive therapy massage with its long stroke.

-The one new feature here that is also found in the Elite model is that you can save within the device.
+The one new feature of the Pro model that is also found in the Elite model is that you can save customized routines within the device.
 Now, in the latest 5th generation Pro, things get even better.